02 Dec 5 things to consider when opening a role play Centre

 Negotiating a lease for a building is one of the most critical parts of a role play venue’s success.
 While you can rebuild a play setting or change toys, a lease tends to last 5+ years and you are tied in.
 If ever there was a time where there is a need to have access to fellow play centre owners who have walked the same journey themselves, then choosing the right building for the right price is it.
 You will need legal assistance to sign the lease, just like you do when you buy a house, but they won’t necessarily advise you on whether the terms of the lease actually appear compatible with your business plan (that’s where a knowledgeable mentor is needed).
 You need to be diplomatic, strong, firm, persuasive and have a little bit of charm, or have someone watching your back whose been there before!

 Do your research about the industry; think like a business owner; be more than a customer in how you approach starting your business.
+You can read more of our blogs at https://tots-town.co.uk/diary/ and discover more about how we work with brilliant people to open and grow their own role play venues here.
 Consider whether you want the long term support with a franchise relationship, or to be an independent business with start-up support.
 And of course, be the first to read our new blogs !!!!
 Sign up here….